natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 l. **Seasonality factor (Z)**

 Z is an empirical constant that captures the local precipitation pattern and hydrogeological characteristics, with typical values ranging from 1 to 20.
-Several studies have determined \omega empirically (e.g. Xu et al. 2013, Fig. 3; Liang and Liu 2014; Donohue et al. 2012) and can be used to estimate Z. The relationship between \omega and Z is:
+Several studies have determined :math:`\omega(x)` empirically (e.g. Xu et al. 2013, Fig. 3; Liang and Liu 2014; Donohue et al. 2012) and can be used to estimate Z. The relationship between :math:`\omega(x)` and Z is:

 .. math:: Z = \frac{\omega P}{AWC}

 where P and AWC should be average values of Precipitation and Available Water Capacity, respectively, for the dominant LU classes in the study area.
 Alternatively, following a study by Donohue et al. (2012) encompassing a range of climatic conditions in Australia, Z could be estimated as 0.2*N, where N is the number of rain events per year.
 Calibration of the Z coefficient may also be used by comparing modeled and observed data.
 Note that several studies (e.g. Sánchez-Canales et al., 2012) suggest that the sensitivity of the model to Z is low in areas with a high aridity index (:math:`\frac{ET_0(x)}{P(x)}`).

 Appendix B: Calibration of Water Yield Model